shermanloan/scejson-doc/doc/module-loan.md

 The `Blended` field determines how the SCE will include the fee with a payment or advance.

-A value of `true` in an advance tells the SCEX that the amount of the advance already includes the fee.
+A value of `true` in an advance tells the SCE that the amount of the advance already includes the fee.
 A value of `false` means to add the fee on top of the existing advance.